KhronosGroup/Vulkan-Loader/CONTRIBUTING.md

     clang-format settings which are found and used automatically by clang-format.
   * **clang-format** binaries are available from the LLVM orginization, here:
     [LLVM](https://clang.llvm.org/).
-    Our CI system (Travis-CI) currently uses clang-format version 5.0.0 to check that the lines of code you have changed are formatted properly.
+    Our CI system currently uses clang-format version 16 to check that the lines of code you have changed are formatted properly.
     It is recommended that you use the same version to format your code prior to submission.